-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, and Schedule of Funding Progress for Other Post-Employment Benefits, Schedule of Plant's Contributions, and Schedule of Investment Returns on Pages 4-7 and 40-42 be presented to supplement the financial statements.
-Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, and Schedule of Funding Progress for Other Post-Employment Benefits, Schedule of Contributions Other Post-Employment Benefits, Schedule of Changes in the Plant's Net OPEB Liability and Related Ratios, Schedule of Investment Returns for Other Post-Employment Benefits, Schedule of Plant's Contributions - Defined Benefit Pension Plan, and Schedule of Investment Returns - Defined Benefit Pension Plan on Pages 4-7 and 43-48 be presented to supplement the financial statements.
+Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.